 WH.
 The majority of the test was straight forward out of the class material, study guides and review materials.
-Some of the test questions were more applied problem-solving type of questions, but those type of questions were a few on each test.
+Some of the test questions were more applied problem-solving types of questions, but those types of questions were a few on each test.

 JC.
 What was the NPTI final exam like?

 WH.
 We did not have a final test, but each quarter we had a test that encompassed the full quarter’s materials.
 I believe this was 85 questions instead of the 50 on the monthly test.